cms-dev/cms/docs/Task types.rst

 Note that in the current implementation, all file descriptors for communication are preallocated before running the controller, which means that the controller always uses (at least) ``2*process_limit`` file descriptors.
 Thus it is not a good idea to set process_limit significantly higher than necessary.

-Admins can provide a manager called :file:`stub.{ext}` for each allowed language.
-The stub serves the same purpose as in the Communication task type.
+Admins can provide a manager called :file:`grader.{ext}` for each allowed language.
+The grader serves the same purpose as in the Communication task type.

 Interactive supports user tests.
-Contestants must provide the stub and their source file.
+Contestants must provide the grader and their source file.
 The admin-provided controller will be used.

 TwoSteps